 When to Replace a Water Heater

-Proper maintenance is vital to preserving and extending the life of any water heater.
-Without it, you may have to repair or replace your unit sooner.
+Proper maintenance is vital to preserve and extend the life of any water heater.
+Without regular upkeep, you may have to repair or replace your unit sooner.

-If your water heater is leaking, it must be replaced immediately.
+- Leaks: If your water heater is leaking, it must be replaced immediately.
 Leaks are usually the result of pressure buildup inside the tank.
 This happens when the water pressure or temperature is too high, or when the unit’s relief valve is not working properly.
 Neglecting a leak can lead to a tank explosion.
 Signs of leaks include moisture or puddles around the water heater’s base and water corrosion on the side of your tank.
 Contact a trusted professional immediately if you notice these warning signs.

 Water heaters can occasionally be repaired by replacing a few key elements.
 Replaceable parts include:

 You may be able to repair your water heater if:

 - The unit is less than 10 years old

 - A replaceable part is failing

 You should consider replacing your water heater if:

 - The unit is more than 10 years old